 You may analyse the situation, seeing just how manipulative and unjust it was, wishing for some kind of recognition from the narcissist.

 You might even find yourself retelling the event to a friend in your mind, working through the details and getting some validation from them that you’re not crazy.

-Having nightmares featuring the narcissist can go on for a crazy long time after you’ve extricated yourself from their grips in the waking world.
+Having nightmares featuring the narcissist can go on for a crazy long time after you’ve extricated yourself from their grip in the waking world.